 The IPTV part of that service is similar to sources you might use on your streaming device, Kodi box, or computer.

 Is IPTV Legal?

-As long as an IPTV service is willing to pay enough money, they could obtain your favorite TV show’s rights.
+Many could be concerned about the third party providers.
+As long as the third party service is willing to pay enough money, they could obtain your favorite TV show’s rights.

-However, if they can’t reach an agreement, the rights expire, or the content owners would prefer to put it on their own streaming service (like HBO Max or Disney+), you could be out of luck.
+However, if they can’t reach an agreement, the rights expire, or the content owners would prefer to put it on their own streaming service (like HBO Max or Disney+), you might not be able to find the desired content.

 If consumers can’t find a way to watch the content they want, they may start considering IPTV services that may not be entirely legal.